NoahLett/book-worm/README.md

 ## Features

 - Users can view a "wanted" list of books that are currently in demand
-- Users can view a "for sale" list of books that currently being offered for sale or trade
+- Users can view a "for sale" list of books that are currently being offered for sale or trade
 - Users who have accounts and are signed in may create a "wanted" post which will appear in the "wanted" list
 - Users who have accounts and are signed in may create a "for sale" post which will appear in the "for sale" list
 - Users who have accounts and are signed in may edit their own "wanted" posts